clezcoding/Linux-Backup-Script/README.md

 When you have made all Backups you need you only have to download it with WinSCP or an other FTP programm to your computer :)

+How can i use this Script?

+Just insert this command in your Shell: wget https://github.com/clezcoding/Linux-Backup-Script/archive/main.zip && unzip main.zip && cd multiscriptbyclez-main && chmod 777 install.sh && ./install.sh

 Your Backups are located in /opt